 Skip to Content

-If you’re looking to add an interesting new plant to your collection, then the scindapsus treubii moonlight might be a good choice for you.
-They are gorgeous, relatively low-maintenance plants—and their silver-hued leaves will make them stand out among your other green-leaf plants.
+Let’s talk about one of my favorites!
+If you’re looking to add an interesting new plant to your collection, then the scindapsus treubii ‘moonlight’ might be a good choice.
+The moonlight’s leaves are milky green with a silver sheen, making them stand out among your other green-leaf plants.

-• Thrives in bright, indirect light; direct sunlight can burn the foliage, while low light will lead to leggy growth.
+• Thrives in bright, indirect light; direct sunlight can burn the foliage; low light leads to leggy growth.

 • Plant in a well-draining houseplant potting mix.